Chicken Manure: Turning Waste Into Quality Fertilizer

 Chicken litter contains high amounts of ammonia.
 As this manure cures, the ammonia will partially dissipate.
 The ammonium in the chicken manure makes up a large part of the immediate nitrogen availability.
 If it’s not worked into the soil, exposure to air makes it lose potency fast.

-Chicken Manure Composting
+Composting Chicken Manure

 For every 100 lbs of mealworms or feed that they eat, a chicken excretes 45 lbs of poop.
 That’s a lot of waste!

-Chicken poop itself is a green waste.
+Chicken poop itself is green waste.
 Straw or wood shavings are brown wastes.
 Trying to maintain a good balance between the two is essential, so add more of one or the other if it’s needed.
-Dampen the pile to lightly moisten it.
+Dampen the compost pile to lightly moisten it.

-Once piled, the center of the pile should begin to heat up.
+Once piled, the center of the compost pile should begin to heat up.
 Use a compost thermometer to keep track of the warmth.
 Keep your pile between 130-160 degrees Fahrenheit for optimal compost production.

 Benefits of Chicken Manure Fertilizer